 That doesn’t mean that you can’t use automation with ABM.

-If you use a cookie-based ABM vendor with a solid targeting background you can provide personalized messaging at scale.
+If you work with cookie-using account-based marketing vendors with a solid targeting background, you can provide personalized messaging at scale.
 RollWorks, for instance, can pull in information from your CRM and serve it directly in your display ads.

 Remember that the goal of ABM is to increase ROI by growing revenue, not reducing costs.
 It’s okay to spend a little extra time personalizing your assets if it leads to a signed deal.